simeonqs/callsync_an_R_package_for_alignment_and_analysis_of_multi-microphone_animal_recordings/manuscript.md

 $^3$*Department of Biology, University of Konstanz, Konstanz, Germany*

-$^4$*Department of Migration, Max Planck Institute of Animal Behavior, Radolfzell, Germany*
+$^4$*Department of Ecoscience, Aarhus University, Aarhus, Denmark*

-$^4$*Institute for Ecoscience, Aarhus University, Aarhus, Denmark*
+$^5$*Department of Behavioral and Cognitive Biology, University of Vienna, Vienna, Austria*

-$^6$*Department of Evolutionary Biology and Environmental Studies, University of Zurich, Zurich, Switzerland*
+$^6$*Department of Migration, Max Planck Institute of Animal Behavior, Radolfzell, Germany*

-$^7$*Division of Ecology and Evolution, Research School of Biology, The Australian National University, Canberra, Australia*
+$^7$*Department of Evolutionary Biology and Environmental Studies, University of Zurich, Zurich, Switzerland*

-$^8$*Department of Behavioral and Cognitive Biology, University of Vienna, Vienna, Austria*
+$^8$*Division of Ecology and Evolution, Research School of Biology, The Australian National University, Canberra, Australia*

 $^†$Co-first author